stopdaydreaming/graphhub/README.md

 - Run `$ cp ./src/config/secrets.example.js ./src/config/secrets.js`

+- In `./src/config/secrets.js` add the token you created and your Github username

 - Run `$ yarn start`

 ## GraphiQL

 GraphiQL is one of the most popular development tools for GraphQL.
 It's similar to Postman, but focused on GraphQL.
 Let's download the [desktop version](https://github.com/skevy/graphiql-app) to get started.

+if you have homebrew you can run: `brew cask install graphiql`

 ### Setting up Authorization in GraphiQL